UPDATE: Sierra Leone Legal System and Legal Research

 Section 74(1) of the 1991 Constitution provides that Members of Parliament shall comprise the following:

-a) One Member of Parliament for each District who shall, subject to the provisions of this Constitution, be elected in such a manner as may be prescribed by or under any law from among the persons who, under any law, are for the time being Paramount Chiefs.
+- One Member of Parliament for each District who shall, subject to the provisions of this Constitution, be elected in such a manner as may be prescribed by or under any law from among the persons who, under any law, are for the time being Paramount Chiefs.
 The Chieftaincy Act 2009 provides for the qualification, election, powers, functions and removal of a person as a Paramount Chief or Chief and other matters connected with Chieftaincy.

-To be qualified as Member of Parliament, the person should possess the following:
+To be qualified as Member of Parliament, the person must

 Section 40 of the 1991 Constitution of Sierra Leone states that the supreme executive authority shall be vested in the President of the Republic of Sierra Leone, who shall also be the Head of State and the Commander-in-Chief of the armed forces.
 The President is described as the Fountain of Honour and Justice and the symbol of national unity and sovereignty- Section 40(3).

 Section 40(4) outlines the responsibility of the President for certain key issues:

 - The reception with foreign envoys and the appointment of principal representatives of Sierra Leone abroad

 - The execution of treaties, agreements or conventions in the name of Sierra Leone

 - Exercising the Prerogative of Mercy

 - Such other matters as may be referred to the president by Parliament.